ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ould be disclosed

-He was therefore brought up the Bay to the mouth

-of the Patapsco, where the flag-vessel was kept un­
-der the guns of a frigate, and he was compelled to

-witness the bombardment of Fort McHenry, which
-the Admiral had boasted that he would carry in a
-few hours, and that the city must fall.
-He watch

-ed the flag at the Fort through the whole day, with
-an anxiety that can be better felt than described,

-until the night prevented him from seeing it.
-In

-the night -he watched the bomb shells, and at early
-dawn his eye was again greeted by the proudly

-waring flag of his country.&quot;
 O! say can you see, by the dawn&#x27;s early light,

 What so proudly we hailed at the twilight&#x27;s last